-The ability to track and measure campaign performance is as important as any campaign itself.
-But how do you effectively measure the success or failure of campaigns run across various channels, using various mediums, as today’s marketing campaigns often are?
+Tracking and measuring campaign performance is as important as any campaign itself.
+And effectively measure the success or failure of campaigns run across various channels, using various mediums, is equally so.
+This is particularly true as today’s marketing campaigns are rarely isolated to just one channel.
+So, what’s a brand to do?

 The best way to gain an accurate and complete view is to use social analytics and other tools to understand every aspect of your campaign – before, during, and after.